 Discretionary bonus scheme for employees is the principal source of variable compensation for employees (i.e. non-partners), with the exception of those awarded carried interest.
-It is a single pool (in aggregate with Discretionary Profit Share for partners) in which all employees of InfraRed globally (c.
-190 people) participate.
+It is a single pool in which all employees of InfraRed globally (c.
+150 people) participate.